 Chocolate Pumpkin Pie

-This pie is rich and decadent, so a little slice will do.
-Serve portions with vanilla nondairy ice cream or whipped cream, sorbet, or a fresh fruit sauce.
-Contributed by Dreena Burton, from Eat, Drink, and Be Vegan.
+This vegan chocolate pumpkin pie is rich and decadent, so a little slice will do.
+It’s a nice variation on standard pumpkin pie at Thanksgiving dinner.
+Serve portions with vanilla nondairy ice cream or vegan whipped cream, cashew cream, or fresh fruit.
+Recipe and photo contributed by Dreena Burton, from Eat, Drink, and Be Vegan.*

 Serves: 6 to 8